 - Cook the vegetables and meat.
 Add a bit of olive oil to a medium-sized pan over medium heat.
 Once the pan is hot, add the chopped prosciutto and cook until it’s browned.
 Next, add the finely chopped celery, carrots, onion, garlic, and mushrooms.
 Allow that to sauté for 5 minutes.
 Meanwhile, place a large pot over medium heat and add the ground veal and beef.
 Cook the meats until they are cooked through, then deglaze the pan with the red wine and let it evaporate- about 5 minutes.

 - Add the seasoning.
 Add the marjoram, parsley, nutmeg, sugar, and salt to the meat pan.
 Add the cooked vegetables to the meat pan.
-Pour the crushed tomatoes into the pot, then stir.
+Pour the beef broth and tomato paste into the pot, then stir.

 - Simmer the sauce.
+Heat the milk in a separate sauce pan until it comes to a light boil/.
+Slowly add the milk to the sauce.
 Allow the sauce to come to a boil first, then reduce to a simmer.
-The sauce should simmer for at least 20 minutes (if you are in a rush) but for as long as 3 hours (a more traditional time frame).
+The sauce should simmer for at least 45 minutes (if you are in a rush) but for as long as 3 hours (a more traditional time frame).
 If you simmer the sauce for longer than an hour, you will need to rehydrate the sauce with pasta water.

 Does bolognese sauce have cream or milk